ubug/ubug.github.io/schedule/index.md

   <span class="text-muted">**Description:** Automating your bank reconciliation.</span>
 * <span class="text-primary">Sponsor Session</span> **Please attend one of our sponsor sessions**
 * <span class="text-primary">Breakout #2:</span>  **Tips to Resolve an Out of Balance Condition in Banner Finance by Candi Pierce, Dixie State University**
+  <span class="text-muted">**Description:** This session will explain the out of balance state, the various techniques that can be used to pinpoint the cause, and some best practice tips will be given to keep these occurrences from getting out of hand.</span>
 * <span class="text-primary">Breakout #3:</span>  **Grant Module by Clarissa Crosby and group, Southern Utah University**
+  <span class="text-muted">**Description:** Grant funding can help institutions meet priorities, learn more about the Banner grants module.</span>
 * <span class="text-primary">Breakout #4:</span>  **Finance Banner Tips & Tricks by Scott Jensen, Dixie State University**
+  <span class="text-muted">**Description:** Ever wonder if there is a faster way to do something in Banner?
+Do you want to be more productive and efficient in Banner?
+Banner has many shortcuts and tricks to getting things done faster those will taught in this session.</span>
 * <span class="text-primary">Breakout #5:</span>  **Birds of a Feather**

 ### Financial Aid